randyh62/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 block Speed-of-Light, Memory Chart Analysis, Roofline Analysis, Baseline Comparisons, and more.

-ROCm Compute Profiler takes the guesswork out of profiling by removing the need to provide text input files with lists of counters to collect and analyze raw CSV output files as is the case with ROC-profiler.
-Instead, ROCm Compute Profiler automates the collection of all available hardware counters in one command and provides a graphical interface to help users understand and analyze bottlenecks and stressors for their computational workloads on AMD Instinct accelerators.
+ROCm Compute Profiler takes the guesswork out of profiling by removing the need to provide text input files with lists of counters to collect and analyze raw CSV output files as is the case with ROCProfiler.
+Instead, ROCm Compute Profiler automates the collection of all available hardware counters in one command and provides graphical interfaces to help users understand and analyze bottlenecks and stressors for their computational workloads on AMD Instinct accelerators.

 .. note::